protonemedia/inertiajs-tables-laravel-query-builder/README.md

 #### Table component

-To use the `Table` component and all its related features, all you need to do is import the `Table` component, pass the `$inertia` object, and the `users` data to the component.
+To use the `Table` component and all its related features, you must import the `Table` component, pass the `$inertia` object, and the `users` data to the component.

 ```vue
 <script setup>